 Goldfish pinecone is a very rare condition that affects only goldfish.
 The fish’s body swells up, and they lose their ability to swim.
 Eventually, the fish will die from the condition.
 There is no known cure for goldfish pinecone, and there is no way to prevent it from happening.

 Is goldfish dropsy contagious?

 Goldfish dropsy is a serious and potentially deadly disease that can affect any goldfish.
 Goldfish dropsy is a disease that affects the fish’s osmotic balance.
 The disease is caused by infectious bacteria and can be contagious to other fish.
-Symptoms of the disease include swelling of the body, protruding scales, and discoloration.

 If left untreated, dropsy can lead to death.
 There is little cure for dropsy and the way to prevent it is to quarantine any fish that contracts it and treat them with antibiotics.